emqx/emqx-docs/en_US/design/design.md

 With Multi-core servers and modern operating system kernel, it can easily support 1 million TCP connections.
 The core issue is how to deal with business bottlenecks at the application level.

 EMQX Broker solves all kinds of bottleneck problems of single node carrying 1 million connections at the business and application level.
-For the operating system kernel, TCP protocol stack, and Erlang virtual machine parameters of connection testing, see: <http://docs.emqtt.cn/zh_CN/latest/tune.html>
+For the operating system kernel, TCP protocol stack, and Erlang virtual machine parameters of connection testing, see: [Linux OS Tuning](../deploy/tune.md)

 ### Fully asynchronous architecture